A Guide To Selling Your Shopify Store

 - Take the time to track each expense – a tedious task but one that will pay off in the long run.
 Clarify any expenses that are vague i.e. miscellaneous.
 Give your potential buyers a detailed breakdown and they’ll feel more informed when deciding.

-- To speed up reconciliation, use an accounting connector software like A2X.
+- To speed up and streamline reconciliation, use an accounting connector software like A2X.
 Don’t waste time reconciling your Shopify payouts, pulling out fees, refunds and adjustment data - especially when dealing with hundreds, maybe thousands of orders.
 A2X makes bookkeeping easy by generating summarised statements tied to each Shopify payout, imports the summary directly to your accounting system, ensuring you have reliable and accurate financial data you can rely on to help operate and sell your business.

 - Make sure you have your taxes all covered, for a comprehensive look at accounting and tax in your specific region, check out our in-depth tax guide series here.
 Along with our accounting and tax guides for Europe, Australia and Asia.